Learn more about how the Cal Poly Humboldt Library can help

 • Provide support for views expressed in a paper.

 Citations are commonly included within the text of the paper and listed in a concluding "Bibliography" or "Literature Cited" section.
-The average research paper contains eleven citations.

-Starting with at least one initial research paper a bibliography of both older and newer research related to your topic can be created.
+Starting with at least one initial research paper, a bibliography of both older and newer research related to your topic can be created.
 The initial research paper(s) may come from several possible sources:

 • Subject searching of A-Z Databases and library catalog.